-The biggest part of the increase, €250 million, will come out of unused reserves at the Italian Institute of Technology (IIT), a government-funded foundation in Genoa that has recently come under criticism.
+The biggest part of the increase, €250 million, will come out of unused reserves at the Italian Institute of Technology (IIT), a government-funded foundation under private law in Genoa that has recently come under criticism.

 “This is the largest investment in competitive funds for basic research of the last 20 years,” says Elena Cattaneo, a stem cell biologist at the University of Milan and a senator for life in the Italian Parliament who had lobbied for the shift to basic science.
 PRIN funding has been going up and down since 2002, according to a group of academics calling itself Return On Academic ReSearch (ROARS), but overall has been modest.
 The latest funding round, in 2015, provided only €95 million for 3 years.

 Cattaneo had argued that IIT, founded in 2003 to foster innovation, could easily cough up the funds for a hike at PRIN.
 Scientists have criticized IIT for a lack of transparency in the way it allocates its funding—currently some €98 million annually from the Ministry of Economy and Finance—and for its role in the creation of a new research hub at the site of the World Expo 2015 in Milan.
 Cattaneo has also been very vocal about the accumulation of hundreds of millions of Euros in the institute.
 By reallocating the funds, the government has acknowledged the value of basic research, she says.